gomorpheus/terraform-provider-morpheus/docs/resources/user.md

 - `first_name` (String) The first name of the user account
 - `last_name` (String) The last name of the user account
+- `password_expired` (Boolean) Set for user password expired.
+After the first login you will be prompted to install a new one
 - `linux_keypair_id` (Number) The private key pair id associated with the user account for accessing linux instances
 - `linux_password` (String) The password assigned to linux instances for this user account (external password changes are not detected)
 - `linux_username` (String) The username assigned to linux instances for this user account